ncata/GLERL_contract/activitylog.md

     * Review potential owg sites on and off ReCON network in Lake Erie
 - 12:00:
     * Managed AWS account.
-    * Reached out to AWS about redeeming grant credits (OOO until July 4th).
+    * Reached out to AWS about redeeming grant credits (Point of contact is OoO until July 4th).
     * Began familiarizing myself with No Tears Cluster, general HPC terminology and usage, and requirements to ssh into a cluster in order to run jupyter.
 May be more useful to adapt .py scripts from Dan's OWG_DNN repo.
 - 13:45:
     * IT helps install software (Atom, Git, Anaconda)
-- 14:00:
+- 14:30:
     * Cloned glerl_owg repo to local machine.
     * Created blank activitylog.txt, glerl_owg.yml, and startup_goals.txt files.
-Populate then attempted to committ and push activitylog.txt to repo.
+Populate then attempted to commit and push activitylog.txt to repo.
 Failed due to incorrect directory management.
+Troubleshooted.
-- 14:30:
+- 15:30:
     * Meeting with Steve R. (Fedwriters) on first week.
-- 14:45:
+- 15:45:
-    * Read over tc information.
+    * Read over tc information and watched tutorial
-- 15:00:
+- 16:00:
     * Identified correct directory path and removed local github repository.
-Will reinstall later
+Will reclone later when on network.
+    * Updated and populated local files
+- 16:30: Clock out

 ## 06/23/2022: NOAA GLERL/remote
 - 09:00: